Tornado outbreak sequence of April 20–27, 2007

-An extended period of tornado activity that occurred between April 20-27, 2007.
-The outbreak sequence is best known for producing a deadly pair of tornadoes that struck the border cities of Piedras Negras, Coahuila (rated F4), and Eagle Pass, Texas (rated EF3), along the United States-Mexican border on April 24, 2007 killing ten people.
+An extended period of tornado activity occurred between April 20–27, 2007.
+The outbreak sequence is best known for producing a deadly tornado that struck the border cities of Piedras Negras, Coahuila (rated F4), and Eagle Pass, Texas (rated EF3), along the United States-Mexican border on April 24, 2007, killing ten people.
 Other strong tornadoes also caused damage and injuries in or near the towns of Moorefield, Nebraska, Gothenburg, Nebraska, Cactus, Texas, and Tulia, Texas.
-In all, 93 tornadoes were confirmed causing 10 fatalities and injuring at least 37 others.
+In all, 91 tornadoes were confirmed causing 10 fatalities and injuring at least 270 others.

 Meteorological synopsis

 Activity was not widespread on April 20, but two strong tornadoes were confirmed in southwestern Nebraska from a single supercell that suddenly developed.
 The first was an EF3 tornado near Moorefield, Nebraska, which destroyed six farmsteads and injured two people.
 A large wedge EF2 tornado touched down near Gothenburg and injured nine people as it crossed over Interstate 80, before moving north through rural areas, damaging several farms.

 On April 20, the SPC issued a moderate risk of severe thunderstorms for the Texas and Oklahoma Panhandles and the southwestern part of Kansas for April 21, which was extended into Nebraska later.
 Widespread severe weather developed that evening, although the primary result of the supercells was large hail.
 The meteorological synopsis was virtually identical to March 28 except for the fact that the air mass was not as unstable.
 In total, 24 tornadoes were confirmed Despite this, five EF2 tornadoes were confirmed in the Texas Panhandle that day.
 A large high-end EF2 tornado struck Cactus, Texas damaging or destroying numerous structures and injuring 14 people.
 Another high-end EF2 tornado struck community was Tulia, Texas where more structures were heavily damaged or destroyed and three people were injured.
 Over 100 reports of hail were recorded on this day as well.
 Only isolated severe weather activity occurred on April 22 with only one tornado being confirmed.